-In preparation of this Draft SEIS, FHWA and DOT&PF reviewed the 2004 FEIS and previous engineering studies, conducted engineering and environmental studies, and obtained input from the Ketchikan community; local, state, and federal agencies; Tribal governments; and other Native organizations to develop the project alternatives.
-This chapter describes the seven project alternatives evaluated in this Draft SEIS (see Section 2.1) and compares the environmental consequences associated with each alternative (see Section 2.2.3.2).
-The chapter also identifies those alternatives that were considered during preliminary analysis but eliminated from detailed analysis, and the reason they were eliminated (see Section 2.2).
-As noted in the previous chapter (see Section 1.2), Alternative F1 was the preferred alternative in the 2004 FEIS and the selected alternative in the 2004 Record of Decision; however, Alternative F1 is among the alternatives eliminated from detailed from detailed from detailed analysis (see Section 2.2).
+In preparation of this Draft_Final_SEIS, FHWA and DOT&PF reviewed the 2013 Draft_SEIS, the 2004 FEIS and previous engineering studies; conducted engineering and environmental studies; and obtained input from the Ketchikan community, local, state, and federal agencies; Tribal governments; and other Native organizations, to develop and evaluate the project alternatives.
+This chapter describes the seven project alternatives evaluated in this Draft_SEIS (see Section 2.1) and compares the environmental consequences associated with each alternative (see Section 2.2.3.2).
+The chapter also identifies those alternatives that were considered during preliminary analysis but eliminated from detailed analysis, and the reason they were eliminated (see Section 2.1.42.2).
+As noted in the previous chapter (see Section 1.2), Alternative F1 was the preferred alternative in the 2004 FEIS and the selected alternative in the 2004 Record of Decision; however, Alternative F1 is among the alternatives eliminated from detailed analysis in this SEIS (see Section 2.1.42.2).
+The 2013 Draft SEIS did not identify a preferred alternative.
+This Final SEIS identifies Alternative G4v as the preferred alternative, with further explanation provided in Section 2.1.4.